All blog posts

 Before we dive deep into the subject matter, I'd like to get to know you, Karin, a little better.
 Everything will be about your professional life, but how might we describe you if we are not allowed to refer to your work?

-For 61 years I have been fighting not to be called "Karinneke" or "Karine.
-I am a lawyer by training.
-People would describe me as someone with a bit of an angle off.
+For 61 years, I've fought not to be called "Karinneke" or "Karine."
+I'm a lawyer by training.
+People would describe me as a bit quirky.
 I like to laugh, I like to see the positive things in life.
-And in our society, there are a lot of those.
-But I do have a few anomalies.
-In love with my husband for years.
-A very loyal person - except to brands of cars.
-I am a very social person.
-Me-time for me is doing things with people.
-We have an apartment by the sea so for me every weekend is like a vacation.
+And in our society, there are many of those.
+But I do have a few quirks.
+I've been madly in love with my husband for years.
+He's a very loyal person—except for car brands.
+I'm a very sociable person.
+Me-time for me is spending time with people.
+We have an apartment by the sea, so every weekend is like a vacation for me.

 People may not know Arvesta yet - can you explain again very briefly what exactly you do here?

-We do everything agricultural.
-I never wondered before I worked here where wheat or grass seed comes from.
-Well, that comes from with us.
-About everything around crop protection, how to handle plantings - to make them grow faster and more nutritious.
-Also everything around tractor business like John Deere, for example.
-Also greenhouses: Hortiplan and Van der Hoeven.
-Neon, a big city in Saudi Arabia, completely self-sustainable, uses our greenhouses.
-That's everything from agriculture and horticulture.
-On top of that there is everything from fertilizers, animal feed and then our retail, which is well known: Aveve and Eurotuin.
+We handle everything related to agriculture.
+Before I worked here, I never wondered where wheat or grass seed came from.
+Well, it all comes from us.
+Everything related to crop protection, how to manage plants – to make them grow faster and more nutritiously.
+Everything related to the tractor business, like John Deere, for example.
+Greenhouses: Hortiplan and Van der Hoeven.
+Neon, a large city in Saudi Arabia, completely self-sustainable, uses our greenhouses.
+That covers everything related to agriculture and horticulture.
+On top of that, we also handle fertilizers, animal feed, and then our well-known retail brands, Aveve and Eurotuin.

-We are currently 2200 in Belgium, the Netherlands, France and Germany.
+We are currently with 2200 employees in Belgium, the Netherlands, France and Germany.
 European player, but mainly Benelux.

 If we really start looking at your professional career then.
 AB InBev, Pelican Rouge and now seven years of Arvesta.
 How do you look back on that?
 You didn't start in HR by any means, did you?

-I first started as a lawyer at the Brussels Bar.
-I was really convinced that I could eliminate some of the injustice in Flanders.
-I really had the idea of a romantic weekend movie.
-But that quickly turned out not to be the case.
-Then I started thinking about what I wanted.
-Corporate counsel seemed like something and that's how I got a job at the then Artois.
+I started as a lawyer at the Brussels Bar.
+I was truly convinced I could help eliminate some of the injustice in Flanders.
+I really envisioned a romantic weekend movie.
+But that quickly proved to be untrue.
+Then I started thinking about what I wanted to do.
+Corporate lawyer seemed like the perfect fit, and that's how I got a job at what was then Artois.

-That was a super cool environment.
-I immediately got a mastodon of a PC there.
+That was a fantastic environment.
+I was immediately given a behemoth of a PC.
 It was on wheels.
-You got it for four hours and the next four hours it went to a colleague.
-At Artois, I got to know a whole new world during the merge with Piedboeuf. **At Artois I was able to do legal, work in the contract department, do marketing, trade marketing and sales.
-Then I went to HR because it was a company where you get to try a lot of things.
-Then I immediately thought 'This is it' and I haven't missed a day since.
+You were given that for four hours, and the next four hours went to a colleague.
+At Artois, during the merger with Piedboeuf, I discovered a whole new world. **At Artois, I was able to work in legal, in the contracts department, marketing, trade marketing, and sales.
+Then I moved to HR because it was a company that allowed me to try so many things.
+I immediately thought, "This is it," and since then, I haven't had a single day without enjoying it.

 I made two particularly good choices in my career and that is to start at Artois and to leave Ab InBev on time.